galaxyproject/training-material/topics/phage-annotation-pipeline/tutorials/structural-annotation-workflow/tutorial.md

 First, you must have an active account in Galaxy.
 For TAMU users, navigate to [**CPT TAMU Galaxy**](https://cpt.tamu.edu/galaxy) and log in with your NetID.
 For external users, navigate to [**CPT Galaxy Public**](https://cpt.tamu.edu/galaxy-pub).
 You should be presented with the main Galaxy page and an empty history.

 > ### {% icon tip %} For BICH 464 Students
-[**Updated for 2020**]
+> [**Updated for 2020**]
-The class genomes for this year are stored in a Data Library within Galaxy.
+> The class genomes for this year are stored in a Data Library within Galaxy.
 Click on *Shared Data > Data Libraries* on the top menu bar and navigate to *BICH 464 Genomes* and the folder for your class genomes.
 You have been assigned a phage genome by name in a spreadsheet in the class Google Drive.
 Locate your genome and import it into a new history by clicking the checkbox to the left of your genome's name and then clicking the *To History* button at the top of the window.
 Select or create the history you would like to use and click *Import*.
 You should import the genome into an empty history.
+> <p></p>

-Click *Analyze Data* on the top menu bar and you should be taken to the main Galaxy window.
+> Click *Analyze Data* on the top menu bar and you should be taken to the main Galaxy window.
 {: .tip}

 For all other users, upload or add your phage into an empty history.
 Your active history should now contain a single dataset: the DNA sequence of your phage in FASTA format.

 # Importing and Running the Workflow

-> ### {% icon tip %} Annotation in a nutshell
+> ### Annotation in a nutshell
 Genome annotation is the process of interpreting the raw DNA sequence of a genome into predictions of its function.
 Genome annotation can be divided into two major steps: structural and functional. **Structural annotation** is the process of defining the locations and boundaries of features in the genome ("where are the genes?"). **Functional annotation** is the process of assigning functions or predicted phenotypes to the genome features ("what do the genes do?").
-{: .hands_on}

-> ### {% icon tip %} For BICH 464 Students
+> #### {% icon tip %} For BICH 464 Students
 More details on the principles of these processes will be provided in class.
 {: .tip}